prettier/prettier/docs/plugins.md

 _Manually assigning a comment_

-Nodes with comments are expected to have a `comments` attribute containing an array of comments.
+Nodes with comments are expected to have a `comments` property containing an array of comments.
 Each comment is expected to have the following
 properties: `leading`, `trailing`, `printed`.
 An example `ownLine` function that ensures a comment does not follow a "punctuation" node